jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 ## Introduction

+Web accessibility is about making your site and its design inclusive.
+Making your site accessible increases your potential audience and gives them a better experience.

+It’s easiest to start thinking about accessibility right at the start of your project.
+Fixing issues later takes a lot more effort.

-This document is meant as an accessibility prompt for graphic and interaction designers and those responsible for producing HTML/CSS templates.
+This document is like a ‘pre-flight check’ to help you assess your content in terms of its accessibility.
+Its intended audience is anyone involved in any kind of design or those responsible for producing HTML/CSS templates.

 ## Text alternatives